Rolakamin/E-Commerce-Data-Analysis/README.md

 This step ensures that the dataset is now free of redundancy and ready for further analysis.

-**Step 2: Handle Missing or Blank Values**
+**Step 2: Handling Missing Values**

 **a) CustomerID**
 The CustomerID column contained missing values, which could indicate incomplete records or data entry errors.
 Addressing these missing values ensures accurate customer-based analysis.

 **Approach:**

-- The missing CustomerID values were first identified using a query.
+- The missing CustomerID (Nullvalues) were first identified using a query.
-- Missing values were replaced with 'Unknown' to indicate non-specific customer data and to maintain consistency
+- NULLs were replaced with **'Unknown'** to indicate non-specific customer data and to maintain consistency

 **Queries:**